 Our campaign has led to the creation of the UK RSE Association, which numbers over 700 members, the growth of Research Software Groups around the country, the creation of a new Fellowship, the launch of a hugely successful conference and a significant increase in recognition for the role of the Research Software Engineer.

-You can read about the history of the RSE campaign and learn more about the community.
+You can read a history of the RSE campaign or the RSE: State of the Nation Report to learn more about the community.
 More information about this campaign is available on the Research Software Engineers' page

 How many researchers use software?